-Do colleges look at social media?
-Whether or not college admissions really look at applicants’ social media has been the subject of debate for a while.
+Do colleges check your social media?
 According to a recent Kaplan survey, 68% of admissions officers say that viewing a prospective student’s social media pages is “fair game.”
 The profiles are public, after all, and reviewing social media can reveal just who that student is.

-So, do colleges look at social media?
+So, do colleges check your social media?
 Yes.
 In fact, what students post on social media can greatly affect not only acceptance odds, but they can get acceptances revoked if unsuitable and offensive material is found.
 A now-infamous example happened with 10 students who were accepted to Harvard and were then denied admission once their wildly inappropriate Facebook group was discovered.

 So Will Admissions Look at My Profiles?